tcastrom/CEFR-French/README.md

 ---

-For a detailed breakdown of all models and results, please refer to the tables below.
+For a detailed breakdown of all models and results, please refer to the tables in the model folder [here[(https://github.com/tcastrom/CEFR-French/tree/main/Models).
 All models and their respective results can be found [here](https://github.com/tcastrom/CEFR-French/tree/main/Models).